LucianoAdonis/lucianoadonis.github.io/pages/troubleshooting.md

 - **Google the Error**: Copy the exact error string, remove environment-specific parts like hostnames or IDs, and search with the technology name included.
 Stack Overflow is your friend, but pay attention to the date of the answers: some solutions are years old and may not apply to current versions.
 - **Accept the Error**: Sometimes an error is a known warning or a non-blocking issue.
 Before investing more time, verify that what you are seeing is actually causing the problem and not just noise.
 - **Live with the Error**: This is the technical debt option.
 Document it, create a ticket, and move on.
 Not every error needs to be fixed right now, especially if it has existed for months without causing impact.
+- **Change One Thing at a Time**: When testing a fix, change exactly one variable, observe the result, then decide the next step.
+Making multiple changes simultaneously means you cannot tell what helped or what introduced a new problem.
+Under pressure this feels slow.
+It is actually faster.

 ## Long Methods